 Tried and True Teething Tools

-Silicone Teethers – I have learned, as Jonah has gotten older, he is all about the texture of things that he puts in his mouth.
+Silicone Teethers – This is one of the cutest teething baby tricks out there.
+I have learned, as Jonah has gotten older, that he's all about the texture of things he puts in his mouth.
 I now realize this is why he LOVED silicone teething toys.
-Now that I have developed more Mama knowledge along the way, I have found 100% silicone teethers (in cute designs of course) are my kiddos favorites and mine!
+Now that I've developed more mama knowledge along the way, I've found 100% silicone teethers (in cute designs of course) are my kiddo's favorites!

 Drool Bibs – With any teething baby comes heaps and heaps of drool!
-Harrison, AKA baby number three, goes through three to four bibs a day.
-Days I forget a bib I lovingly refer to his drool patch on his shirt as the ‘crescent moon of drool.’
-Fortunately, I am utterly prepared with oodles of stylish bandana bibs from Parker Baby Co. since I have already been using them daily for Harrison’s spit up fetish.
+Harrison (AKA baby number three) goes through 3-4 bibs a day.
+Days I forget a bib I lovingly refer to the drool patch on his shirt as the ‘crescent moon of drool.’
+Fortunately, I am utterly prepared with oodles of stylish bandana bibs from Parker Baby Co.

-Mesh Teething Feeders – I quickly realized with the frozen washcloth that Amelia enjoyed frozen teething toys, she was also very food motivated.
-Mesh teething feeders not only soothed her gums but also provided entertainment while Mama made dinner.
+Mesh Teething Feeders – I quickly realized with the frozen washcloth that Amelia enjoyed frozen teething toys.
+She was also very food motivated.
+Mesh teething feeders not only soothed her gums but also provided entertainment while Mama made dinner (one of the best tips on how to help a teething baby out there).
 She especially liked when I would put frozen strawberries in the feeder…she just needed to be in her highchair with a bib, because OY the mess!

 Muslin Cotton Washcloths from Parker Baby Co.